hongkaichensbu/resiliency-specs/README.md

 > [2] Reynolds, Craig W. "Flocks, herds and schools: A distributed behavioral model."
 Proceedings of the 14th Annual Conference on Computer Graphics and Interactive Techniques.
 1987.
 > [3] Reynolds, Craig W. "Steering behaviors for autonomous characters."
 Game Developers Conference.
 Vol. 1999.
 1999.

-### Re-produce results in the paper
+### Re-produce Figs 4 and 5, Tables 3 and 4 in the paper

+Go to "flocking_example" folder.
 Run the trace1.m file.
 Then run plot_flock_snapshots.m file.

 ### Run the flock simulation

+Go to "flocking_example" folder.
 Run Boids.m file.